tamasree/web-scraping-challenge/README.md

 ### Mars Facts

+Following steps were followed:

 * Visit the Mars Facts webpage [here](https://galaxyfacts-mars.com) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 * Use Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres

+Following steps were followed:

 * Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.